InterObservers.

 What Is an Employee Recognition Award?

 An award for employee recognition is a deliberate acknowledgment that ties a named person to a named contribution.
-It can be a trophy, a Slack shout, a bonus, an extra day off, or a public note from the CEO.
-The form is flexible.
-The intent is not.
+It can be a plaque, a trophy, a bonus, an extra day off, or a public note from the CEO.
+The form is flexible, the intent is not.

 Why an Award for Employee Recognition Matters